andyl/uber_gen/README.md

-# UberGen
+# Atree

-UberGen is a scriptable code generator for Elixir, motivated by a thread on [Elixir Forum][f].
+Atree is a scriptable code generator for Elixir, motivated by a thread on [Elixir Forum][f].

 [f]: https://elixirforum.com/t/what-would-you-think-about-a-new-web-framework-that-extends-phoenix-with-rails-like-or-django-like-built-in-features/26371/8